bill-z-bawb/SignalRGB-Deck/README.md

 ![](./SignalRgbDeckPlugin/Images/ReadMeResources/view-buttons.png)

+> [!NOTE]
-> **Note**: There is a known issue where launching a SignalRGB View when the SignalRGB app already has focus will cause the app to minimize itself.
+> There is a known issue where launching a SignalRGB View when the SignalRGB app already has focus will cause the app to minimize itself.
 I can't do anything about this without gross Windows hackery.
 There is probably a reasonable assumption that the application URLs the plugin relies upon are used when the app *does not* have focus.

 ## Credit and Thanks